Kaukauna, Wisconsin

-Kaukauna (/kəˈkɔːnə/) is a city in Outagamie and Calumet counties, Wisconsin, United States.
-It is situated on the Fox River, approximately 100 mi north of Milwaukee.
+Kaukauna (/kəˈkɔːnə/) is a city located in Outagamie and Calumet counties, Wisconsin, United States.
+It is situated on the Fox River, approximately 100 miles (160 km) north of Milwaukee.
 The population was 17,089 at the 2020 census.
 It is a part of the Appleton, Wisconsin Metropolitan Statistical Area.

 History

 Kaukauna is a Native American word and in various languages means "portage", "long portage", "place where pickerel are caught", and "place of pike".
 This area was traditionally home to the Ho-Chunk and Menominee peoples.
 The first Europeans in the area were the French.
 The first Catholic missionary in the area, Fr.
 Claude Allouez, commented on the "apple trees and vine stalks in abundance" that he found the people of Kaukauna cultivating.
 Kaukauna became an outpost of trade in Green Bay and saw much intermarriage between French and Menominee people, leading to a Métis culture which produced local leaders such as Augustin Grignon.

 The first recorded land deed in Wisconsin was assigned to Dominique Ducharme in 1793.
 He obtained 1281 acre from the Menominee Indians for two barrels of rum and other gifts.
 These acres are the original site of the town of Kaukauna.
 The property was purchased by Charles A. Grignon (and recorded Dec.
 18, 1828), who built a mansion on the river on Kaukauna's north side.
 The home, which bears Grignon's name, is operated as a museum by the Outagamie County Historical Society.

 In 1836, following years of negotiations about how to accommodate the Oneida, Stockbridge-Munsee, and Brothertown peoples who were removed from New York, the Menominee ceded over four million acres of land to the United States in the Treaty of the Cedars.
 Grignon of Kaukauna was one of the signatories of the treaty.

 Prior to 1880, and shortly afterwards, Kaukauna was known as "The Lion on the Fox".
 This nickname was changed to "The Electric City" upon the completion of the hydroelectric plant.
 When the city was incorporated in 1885, it was separated from the adjacent rural parts of the town.